Department of Administrative Services

 Our Mission

-The Office of Sustainability, also known as Milwaukee County Sustainability, is responsible for coordinating Milwaukee County's environmental sustainability program.
-As part of the Department of Administration, Facilities Management Division, we promote environmental stewardship in county government operations, infrastructure and services to enhance community equity, health and resilience.
+The Office of Sustainability is responsible for coordinating Milwaukee County's environmental sustainability program.
+As part of the Department of Administration, Facilities Management Division, we promote environmental stewardship and emissions reduction in county government operations, infrastructure and services to enhance community equity, health and resilience.
+Our most recent work is focused on implementation of Milwaukee County's Climate Action 2050 (CA50) Plan and strategies.

 Energy Dashboard

 Do you know that roughly 64% of Milwaukee County government's carbon emissions are from building operations?
-We recently published an Energy Dashboard to share information about Milwaukee County's building energy use and carbon emissions.
-This tool provides energy-related data for 300+ county properties including transit garages.
-View the Energy Dashboard.
+You can use our Energy Dashboard to see more information about Milwaukee County's building energy use and carbon emissions.
+This tool provides energy-related data for 300+ county properties including transit garages, and is update four times yearly.

 Programs & Services